badre2911/agonlight2-projetcs/README.md

 # agonlight2-projetcs
 Utilities for agonlight2

-The projects are built with AgDev and binaries are provided, that you can put in the /mos directory of the SD-card.
+The projects are built with AgDev on windows and binaries are provided, that you can put in the /mos directory of the SD-card.

 Link for AgDev and instructions for installation [AgDev](https://github.com/pcawte/AgDev).